sajibcse68/MyDailyLearn/Git/GitCommands.md

 # Create
 $ git branch <branch-name>                   # Create a new branch
 $ git checkout -b <branch-name>              # Create & checkout to new branch
+$ git checkout --orphan <branch-name>        # Create a branch with no commit list

 # Push
 $ git push origin <branchname>               # Push to remote branch